-UTL\RAW.CAST\TO\RAW converts a value of data type VARCHAR2 into a raw value with the same number of bytes.
+UTL_RAW.CAST_TO_RAW converts a value of the VARCHAR2 data type into a raw value with the same number of bytes.
 The input value is treated as if it were composed of single 8-bit bytes, not characters.
 Multibyte character boundaries are ignored.
-The data is not modified in any way, it is only changed to data type RAW.
+The data is not modified in any way, it is only changed to the RAW data type.

-result := UTL\RAW.CAST\TO\RAW(input);
+result := UTL_RAW.CAST_TO_RAW(input);

-- result is the variable that holds the output value of the function.
-It is data type RAW.
+- result is the output value of the function.
+It is of the RAW data type.
 The value is null if input is null. - input is the input value of the VARCHAR2 data type to convert to raw data.